CanisLupus999/slyth-hive/README.md

 ## Issues
 You can find me on the ARS discord server.

+## Acknowledgemnts
+1. Prince of Nothing for permission to use his work for this module.
+2. Celestain for creating the Advanced Roleplaying System for Foundry and for all the help he has provided.
+3. SpencerG for not giving up on Variant1 psionics.
+4. EOTB for all the work on OSRIC content for Foundry and for all the help and shared knowledge about DnD in general.
+5. My wonderful wife for her patience during the development of this module.
+6. Last (but by no maeans least), my incredible players: Olga, Francuz, Piotrek, Pająk and Liberty.
+Thank you for your patience during testing and for all the games we had in the last years!

 ## Legal:
 This product uses the OSRIC™ System (Oldschool System Reference and Index Compilation™).
 The OSRIC™ system text may be found at http://www.knights-n-knaves.com/osric.
 The OSRIC™ text is copyright of Stuart Marshall.
 "OSRIC™" and "Oldschool System Reference and Index Compilation™" are trademarks of Stuart Marshall and Matthew Finch and may be used only in accordance with the OSRIC™ license.